gsantiago/subtitle.js/README.md

 The reverse of `parse`.
 It gets an array with subtitles and converts it to a valid SRT string.

+The `stringifyVtt(captions: Array) -> String` function is also available for converting to a valid WebVTT string.

 ```js
 const subtitles = [
   {